 Over the past twelve months, We may have collected and disclosed some or all of the following types of PI in connection with providing services to you.
 The type of information, how it is collected, why it is collected and to whom it is disclosed can vary from person to person depending on the services the person receives from us and how the person interacts with us.

 Non-Public Education Information – If you are enrolled in or applying for enrollment in a public Stride School Program, We collect “education records” from you that are not publicly available personally identifiable information as defined in FERPA.
 This information is also collected from your Local School, other curricular software and other third parties.
 This information can include past and present education, including institutions attended, years of attendance, courses of study, grades, and awards earned, as well as assignments and other student-generated work.

-Audio and Video Data – We collect audio, video and other electronic information from you.
+Audio, Photo and Video Data – We collect audio, photo, video and other electronic information from you.

-Customer Records – If you purchase our products or services, We collect from you information about what products or services you are considering, purchasing or using.
-This may include your name, signature, education history, and credit card number.
+Customer Records– If you purchase our products or services, We collect from you information about what products or services you are considering, purchasing or using.
+This may include your name, signature, education history, and payment information.
 We collect this information from you in order to provide our services and for business purposes.